kyma-project/busola/docs/features.md

   },
   ```

-- **VISUAL_RESOURCES** – configures if the resource graphs should be rendered at resources details views.
+- **VISUAL_RESOURCES** – determines if the resource graphs should be rendered at a resource details view.

   ```bash
   "VISUAL_RESOURCES": {